> About:

 > BACE Experience:

-Matt was first introduced to the world of biotechnology by his mentor teacher, Elisabeth Proctor, and later through GA Bio (now known as the Biotech Teacher Training Initiative).
-With guidance from Megan Heaphy at the organization, he learned about the opportunity for BACE training and soon began hosting BACE exams at his school.
+Matt was first introduced to the world of biotechnology by his mentor teacher and later through GA Bio (now known as the Biotech Teacher Training Initiative).
+With guidance from the organization, he learned about the opportunity for BACE training and soon began hosting BACE exams at his school.
 Jasper County High School administered its first BACE exam just last year.
-Matt particularly values the in-person BACE format, especially its hands on lab component, which has inspired him to incorporate similar practical assessments into his own unit exams.

 > Success Stories:

-Matt’s program is still relatively new to the BACE, with only a handful of students having passed the exam so far.
-One student is now off pursuing her dreams in college, while another is set to graduate high school this year.
+Matt’s program is still relatively new to the BACE, but he notes that one student is now off pursuing her dreams in college and another is set to graduate high school this year.